amith-at-github/kafka-k8s-playground/cfk/security/secrets-provider-integration/cfk-azure-cyberark-conjur-mtls/Readme.md

 -   setup Azure AKS cluster
 -   setup a Conjur-OSS server running on "conjur" namesapce
 -   setup conjur-secret-provider as an application in a separate namespace ( "test-app-namespace"). conjur secret provider connect to conjur-server to get secrets and updates kubernetes secrets within same application namespace
 -   setup cfk (cp-platform) in the same namespace as conjur-secret-provider. ("test-app-namesapce").
-All the cp components on CKF is able to get the certificates/credentials  from kubernetes secrets ( zookeeper, kafka, SR, C3 , KafkaRestProxy, Connect, KSQLDB)
+All the cp components on CFK is able to get the certificates/credentials  from kubernetes secrets ( zookeeper, kafka, SR, C3 , KafkaRestProxy, Connect, KSQLDB)

 ## Features:
 -   kubernetes secrets are retrieved from Conjur secrets.
 The secret- Sync is set up as an application container(deployment) and not as a sideCar.